 Not because I expect to die anytime soon.

-Because I wanted clarity about how I hope to live.
+Because I wanted to understand how I hoped to live.

 Someone who cared deeply.